Uroš Radaković: Career

 Radaković made his debut in the Coppa Italia on 28 November 2012, against A.S.
 Livorno Calcio playing the full 90 minutes.
 He played his second Coppa Italia game on 19 December 2012 against S.S.C.
 Napoli, again featuring for the full 90 minutes in a 1–2 away victory.

 In August 2015, he joined Czech side Sigma Olomouc.

 In June 2018, he moved to Sparta Prague.

-On 4 September 2019, he joined Russian Premier League club FC Orenburg on loan.
+On 4 September 2019, he joined Russian Premier League club Orenburg on loan.

 On 7 August 2020, Radaković joined Kazakhstan Premier League club FC Astana on loan.

 On 24 February 2021, Radaković joined Ekstraklasa club Wisła Kraków on loan.

 On 23 July 2021, he returned to Russian Premier League and signed with Arsenal Tula.

+On 1 July 2025, Radaković signed for Ligue 1 club Nantes.